Reports from the courts: the latest cases from Mansfield, Ashfield, Worksop and Bassetlaw

 Advertisement

+Anzela Krucina, 40, of Elderfield Drive, Sutton, admitted: assault by beating of an emergency worker.
+She was ordered to pay £150 compensation.

-Ben Gregory, 32, of Brocklehurst Drive, Edwinstowe, admitted: driving with 106 microgrammes of alcohol when the legal limit is 35 microgrammes.
-He was fined £833 and ordered to pay £85 costs and a £333 surcharge.
-He was disqualified for 25 months but a rehabilitation course could reduce the ban by 25 per cent.
+Grace Johnson, 33, of Smith Street, Mansfield, admitted: driving with 70 microgrammes of alcohol when the legal limit is 35 microgrammes.
+She was disqualified for 18 months, but a rehabilitation course could reduce the ban by 25 per cent.
+She was fined £400 and ordered to pay £85 costs and a £160 surcharge.

-Shaun Brazier, 35, of The Woodlands, Mansfield, admitted: drunk and disorderly in a public place.
-He was fined £40 with £85 costs.
+Natasha Clark, 43, of Hibbert Crescent, Sutton, admitted: theft from a shop.
+She was fined £80 with a £32 surcharge and £80 compensation.

+Florentina Cantar, 37, of George Street, Mansfield Woodhouse, admitted: theft - other - including theft by finding.
+She received a 12 month conditional discharge and was ordered to pay a £26 surcharge.